eic/pfRICH/README.md

 saved in the output ROOT tree with the charged particle, optical photon information and hits, to simplify book-keeping (there is no way a reconstruction code can pick up an optical configuration which is inconsistent with the GEANT geometry used in this simulation pass).
-All in all, it is a *development* style package, limited in its functionality, and designed just to do the job, rather than a versatile solid framework.
+All in all, it is a *development* style package, limited in its functionality, and designed just to do the job of implementing and trying out changes in the detector geometry in as simple and efficient way as possible, rather than a versatile solid framework.